Poland set to launch flotation of utility PAK

-WARSAW (Reuters) - Poland will launch the initial public offer of its 50-percent stake in ZE PAK, the country’s No.5 electricity producer, in the fourth quarter as part of a $3 billion privatization plan, the company said on Wednesday.
+WARSAW, Sept 26 (Reuters) - Poland will launch the initial public offer of its 50-percent stake in ZE PAK, the country’s No.5 electricity producer, in the fourth quarter as part of a $3 billion privatisation plan, the company said on Wednesday.

 In 2011, PAK produced approximately 10.1 terawatt hours (TWh) of electricity and it controls power stations with total capacity of less than 2.5 gigawatts.

 It produces 96 percent of its power from lignite, the second most important source of energy in Poland after hard coal.
-The company’s two mines extracted a total of 13.8 million metric tons (15.2 million tons) in 2011.
+The company’s two mines extracted a total of 13.8 million tonnes in 2011.

 The energy group had revenues of 2.69 billion zlotys and a core profit (EBITDA) of 769 million last year.